bitcoin-computer/monorepo/packages/docs/Examples/sale.md

 })
 ```

 Conceptually this is very similar to the use of `encode` above.
 Note however, that Seller signs the third input output pair this time.
-This is because the NFT is spent by the third inputs and the payment that Seller wants to obtain is in the third output.
+This is because the NFT is spent by the third input and the payment that Seller wants to obtain is in the third output.

 ### Buying the Ordinal NFT